What are the risk factors for soft tissue sarcomas?

 Patients might develop sarcomas from radiation given to treat other cancers, like breast cancer or lymphoma.
 The sarcoma often starts in the area of the body that had been treated with radiation.
 The average time between the radiation treatments and the diagnosis of a sarcoma is about 10 years.
 Radiation exposure accounts for less than 5% of sarcomas.

 Radiation therapy techniques have improved steadily over several decades.
 Treatments now target cancers more precisely, and more is known about selecting radiation doses.
 These advances are expected to reduce the number of cancers caused by radiation therapy.
 But because these cancers take so long to develop, the results of these changes may not be seen for a long time.
 Still, radiation therapy is used only when its benefits (improved survival rate and relief of symptoms) outweigh the risk of cancer and other complications.
-For more information, see our document Second Cancers in Adults.
+For more information, see Second Cancers in Adults.

 Neurofibromatosis usually runs in families and is characterized by many benign tumors that form in nerves under the skin and in other parts of the body (neurofibromas).
 It is also known as von Recklinghausen disease.
 It is caused by a defect (mutation) in a gene called NF1.
 About 5% of people with neurofibromatosis will develop a malignant peripheral nerve sheath tumor in a neurofibroma.

 Gardner syndrome is a disease caused by defects in the APC gene.
 This syndrome is a type of familial adenomatous polyposis, and people with it get many polyps in the colon (and intestines) and have a high risk of getting colon cancer.
 It also causes problems outside the colon including desmoid tumors (these were discussed in the section “What is a soft tissue sarcoma?”).

 Retinoblastoma is an eye cancer in children that can be caused by defects in the RB1 gene.
 Children with one of these gene defects also have a higher risk of developing bone or soft tissue sarcomas, especially if treated for cancer with radiation.